PJT-2011/customer-segmentation-kmeans/README.md

 3. Select "Run all" to execute the entire program.
 4. The interactive prompt will appear at the bottom after the model is trained and the plot is shown.

-**NOTE:** This notebook is specially coded to automatically load the `Mall_Customers.csv` file from this repository, so no file upload is needed.
+**NOTE:** This notebook is need the Mall_Customers.csv file to work, run the code cautiosly to avoid errors.

 ---